tools-study/journal/drafts/draft_42.md

 The application of molecular recording to developmental biology began with GESTALT (Genome Editing of Synthetic Target Arrays for Lineage Tracing), developed by McKenna, Findlay, and colleagues and published in Science in 2016.
 GESTALT uses an array of CRISPR/Cas9 target sites as a genomically integrated barcode.
 During development, Cas9-induced mutations accumulate in the barcode array, generating unique patterns of insertions and deletions (indels) that serve as heritable lineage marks.
 By sequencing barcodes from hundreds of thousands of cells in adult zebrafish, McKenna and colleagues demonstrated that most cells in adult organs derive from relatively few embryonic progenitors and reconstructed phylogenetic lineage trees based on shared mutation patterns (McKenna et al., 2016).

-Raj, Shendure, and colleagues extended this approach with scGESTALT, which combines CRISPR barcode recording with single-cell RNA sequencing.
-This integration enabled simultaneous readout of lineage histories and cell-type identities from individual cells in the developing zebrafish brain, revealing that transcriptionally similar cell types can arise from distinct lineage origins — a finding with profound implications for understanding the relationship between cell identity and developmental history (Raj et al., 2018).
+Raj extended this approach with scGESTALT, which combines CRISPR barcode recording with single-cell RNA sequencing.
+This integration enabled simultaneous readout of lineage histories and cell-type identities from individual cells in the developing zebrafish brain, revealing that transcriptionally similar cell types can arise from distinct lineage origins — a finding with profound implications for understanding the relationship between cell identity and developmental history (Raj et al., 2025).

 ### 5.2 CARLIN: Inducible Lineage Recording in Mice

 Bowling, Sritharan, and colleagues developed CARLIN (CRISPR Array Repair Lineage Tracing), the first inducible lineage recording system in mice.
 The CARLIN mouse carries a stably integrated array of Cas9 target sites and an inducible Cas9 transgene, enabling lineage recording to be initiated at any point during development or adulthood.
 Upon Cas9 induction, mutations accumulate in the target array, generating up to 44,000 distinguishable transcribed barcodes.
 Critically, because the barcodes are transcribed, they can be simultaneously captured with single-cell transcriptomics, enabling joint readout of lineage and gene expression (Bowling et al., 2020).

 CARLIN has been applied to study hematopoietic stem cell dynamics, tissue homeostasis, and tumor evolution, demonstrating the power of inducible recording for longitudinal studies in adult organisms.
-The system has been further refined as DARLIN, with enhanced clonal diversity and improved lineage resolution (Li et al., 2025).
+The system has been further refined as DARLIN, with enhanced clonal diversity and improved lineage resolution (Yang et al., 2025).

 ### 5.3 BASELINE: The 4,300-Bit Barrier

 As described in Section 2.2, BASELINE's 4,300-bit recording capacity represents a 50-fold improvement over prior lineage recording systems.
-When applied to a mouse model of pancreatic cancer, BASELINE resolved fine-grained clonal structures within tumors, identified rare clones with distinct transcriptional programs, and tracked clonal evolution during tumor progression — demonstrating that high-information recording enables biological insights that were previously invisible at lower resolution (Salvador-Martínez et al., 2025).
+When applied to a mouse model of pancreatic cancer, BASELINE resolved fine-grained clonal structures within tumors, identified rare clones with distinct transcriptional programs, and tracked clonal evolution during tumor progression — demonstrating that high-information recording enables biological insights that were previously invisible at lower resolution (Winter et al., 2025).

 ### 5.4 DuTracer and Temporal Recording of Development